Work experience: but not as you know it

 You already write for your course

 Maybe you study English, journalism or creative writing.
 Or maybe you just write a lot of essays.
 (You don't have to be a student, though - maybe you just love writing.)

 You write in your spare time too

 You might write for your student paper, a blog, or fiction.
-It doesn’t matter as long as you write.
+It doesn’t matter, as long as you write.